 Can You Connect An External Mic To Canon Rebel T7

-The Canon Rebel T7 does not have a 3.5mm audio jack, so you cannot just plug in and connect an external mic.
+The Canon Rebel T7 does not have a 3.5mm microphone jack, so you cannot just plug in and connect an external mic.

 Since the Canon Rebel T7 does not have an external mic input, you might want to use an alternative camera that does have a mic input.